-Degree-Granting For-Profit Schools 177 Insufficient Data 154 Insufficient Data Non-Degree-Granting For-Profit Schools 8 Insufficient Data 16 Insufficient Data Nebraska State Retention Rate2,146Insufficient Data1,903Insufficient Data Data Source: U.S. Department of Educati Postsecondary Education Data System (IP surveys.
-Minor adjustments have been ma for-profit sectors for 2004 to improve data a significant errors were discovered in the firs College, including the number of part-time, number originally reported has been replace Southeast.
-No database changes were ma EDS), (CCPE su de to the numbe accuracy.
-In the st-time freshmen first-time freshmen ced by an estima urvey downloads rs of first-time fre process of prepa a enrollments rep nen enrolled in fa te, based on oth ) fall 2003-04 an eshmen in the ind aring the 2012 Pri ported by Southe Ill 2003.
-Consequ d 2009-10 dependent and rogress Report , ast Community uently, the
+Non-Degree-Granting For-Profit Schools 5 8 Insufficient Data 14 Insufficient Data Nebraska State Retention Rate 2,146 Insufficient Data 2,097 Insufficient Data 1 Data Source: U.S. Department of Educati Postsecondary Education Data System (IP surveys.
+Minor adjustments have been ma for-profit sectors for 2004 to improve data a significant errors were discovered in the fir College, including the number of part-time, Consequently, the numbers originally repo available from Southeast.
+No database cha EDS), (CCPE su de to the numbe accuracy.
+In the st-time freshmen first-time freshm rted have been r rvey downloads rs of first-time fre process of prepa enrollments rep nen enrolled in fa eplaced by estim) fall 2003-04 an eshmen in the ind ring the 2012 Pr orted by Southe Il 2003 and fall 2 nates, based on d 2010-11 dependent and rogress Report , ast Community 2010.

-The retention rate for fall of a given year is the percentage of first-time freshmen enrolled in the fall of the previous year who were enrolled at the same institution one year later.
+2The retention rate for fall of a given year is the percentage of first-time freshmen enrolled in the fall of the previous year who were enrolled at the same institution one year later.
 The schools in the independent and for-profit sectors did not provide sufficient data to calculate part-time retention rates for these sectors or for the state.

-Excluding the University of Nebraska Medical Center, which does not enroll any first-time freshmen.
-The Nebraska College of Technical Agriculture did not report a 2004 retention rate for its two part-time students, so the rate is assumed to be zero for the purposes of the sector rate calculation.
+3Excluding the University of Nebraska Medical Center, which does not enroll any first-time freshmen.
+The Nebraska College of Technical Agriculture (NCTA) did not report a 2004 retention rate for its two parttime students, so the rate is assumed to be zero for the purposes of the sector rate calculation.
+NCTA did not enroll any part-time, first-time freshmen in fall 2010, so there was no retention rate for fall 2011.

-For the purposes of this summary, schools are placed in the degree-granting category if they were degree granting in fall 2010.
+4For the purposes of this summary, schools are placed in the degree-granting category if they were degree granting in fall 2011.
 These schools are as follows: Alegent Health School of Radiologic Technology, ITT Technical Institute-Omaha, Lincoln and Omaha campuses of Kaplan University, Mary Lanning Memorial Hospital School of Radiologic Technology, Myotherapy Institute, Omaha School of Massage and Healthcare of Herzing University, The Creative Center, Universal College of Healing Arts, University of Phoenix-Omaha Campus, and Vatterott College.
 All are operated for profit, except for the two schools of radiologic technology.

-For the purposes of this summary, schools are placed in the non-degree-granting category if they were non-degree granting in fall 2010.
+5For the purposes of this summary, schools are placed in the non-degree-granting category if they were non-degree granting in fall 2011.
 This category includes seven for-profit schools of beauty and hair design, including the East Campus branch of the College of Hair Design.
 This sector also includes the non-profit Regional West Medical Center School of Radiologic Technology, which did not enroll part-time, first-time freshmen in fall 2003 or in fall 2010.